 The Local Audit and Accountability Act 2014 (the Act) governs the work of auditors appointed to authorities and other local public bodies.
-The Act and Accounts and Audit Regulations 2015 also cover the duties, responsibilities and rights of local authorities, other organisations and the public concerning the accounts being audited.
+The Act the Accounts and Audit Regulations 2015 and the Local Audit (Public Access to Documents) Act 2017 also cover the duties, responsibilities and rights of local authorities, other organisations and the public concerning the accounts being audited.